 Gamma secretase has been shown to directly cleave membrane-bound BCMA, resulting in the release of the BCMA ECD from the cell surface.
 By inhibiting gamma secretase, membrane-bound BCMA can be preserved, increasing target density while reducing levels of soluble BCMA ECD, which may serve as decoy receptors.
-Nirogacestat's ability to enhance the activity of BCMA-directed therapies has been observed in multiple preclinical models of MM, which was first presented in December 2019 at the 61st Annual American Society of Hematology meeting by our collaborator GSK in combination with belantamab mafodotin.
+Nirogacestat's ability to enhance the activity of BCMA-directed therapies has been observed in multiple preclinical models of MM, which was first presented in December 2019 at the 61st Annual American Society of Hematology meeting by our collaborator GSK in combination with belantamab mafodotin (belamaf), and in initial clinical data presented at the American Society of Hematology Annual Meeting in December 2021 by our collaborator, Precision Biosciences, and at the 2022 ASCO Annual Meeting by our collaborator, GSK.

-BLENREP's activity against BCMA-expressing MM cells is attributable to four potential mechanisms: (1) targeted delivery of its cytotoxic payload, (2) antibody-dependent cellular cytotoxicity, (3) BCMA receptor signaling inhibition due to blocking of ligand binding and (4) immunogenic cell death.
-BLENREP is a humanized IgG1 monoclonal antibody targeting BCMA, which is conjugated to a monomethyl auristatin F, or MMAF, payload.
-Auristatin based cytotoxics have been employed in a variety of investigational ADCs, as well as in the approved agent brentuximab vedotin, a CD30 targeting molecule indicated in several hematologic malignancies.

-The activity of allogeneic CAR-T cell therapies, such as ALLO-715 and PBCAR269A, against BCMA-expressing MM cells is driven by direct T-cell mediated killing of BCMA expressing MM cells.

-The activity of BCMAxCD3 bispecific antibodies, such as teclistamab and elranatamab, is driven by the recruitment and activation of T cells to kill BCMA-expressing MM cells.
+The activity of BCMA-directed antibody-drug conjugates against BCMA-expressing MM cells is attributable to four potential mechanisms: (1) targeted delivery of its cytotoxic payload, (2) antibody-dependent cellular cytotoxicity, (3) BCMA receptor signaling inhibition due to blocking of ligand binding and (4) immunogenic cell death.
+The activity of allogeneic CAR T-cell therapies against BCMA-expressing MM cells is driven by direct T-cell mediated killing of BCMA expressing MM cells.
+The activity of BCMAxCD3 bispecific antibodies is driven by the recruitment and activation of T-cells to kill BCMA-expressing MM cells.
+The activity of monoclonal antibodies targeting BCMA is driven by the blocking of BCMA-mediated pro-survival and proliferative signaling, mediating antibody-dependent cellular cytotoxicity.

-The following graphic illustrates the effect of GSI (shown in combination with a BCMA directed ADC) on decreasing gamma secretase-mediated cleavage of BCMA, leading to increased density of target (BCMA) on cancer cells and reduced levels of decoy receptors (soluble BCMA ECD).
+The following graphic illustrates the effect of GSI (shown in combination with a BCMA directed ADC) on decreasing gamma secretase-mediated cleavage of membrane-bound BCMA, leading to increased density of target (BCMA) on cancer cells and reduced levels of decoy receptors (soluble BCMA ECD).